-- r.
-Salaries and expenses of the Office of the Governor, or of the chief executive of a political subdivision, or of the State legislature, or of other similar local governmental bodies. - s.
+- s.
 Fines and penalties. - t.
-Any excess of cost over the federal contribution under one grant agreement is unallowable under other grant agreements. - Any loss arising from uncollectible accounts and other claims, and related costs. - v.
+Any excess of cost over the federal contribution under one grant agreement is unallowable under other grant agreements. - u.
+Any loss arising from uncollectible accounts and other claims, and related costs. - v.
 Legal and professional fees paid in connection with raising funds. - w.
 Payments for lobbying in connection with the awarding, extension, continuation, renewal, amendment, or modification of a LWCF grant.